zoezhou1999/BeautifyBasedOnGAN/README.md

 Anaconda can be downloaded from here: [https://www.anaconda.com/distribution/](https://www.anaconda.com/distribution/)

 Create environment for Python 3.6:

 ```
 conda create -n beholder python=3.6 anaconda
 ```

 Enter the environment and install python requirements:

 ```
 conda activate beholder
 pip install -r requirements-pip.txt
 ```

 I used miniconda.

-installation insturction(you do not need to run if you use the same environment as me)
+Installation Insturction (You do not need to run these if you use the same environment as mine)

 ```
 bash Miniconda3-latest-Linux-x86_64.sh